 History & Political Science Department

-A second social science major is offered for students who plan to teach history and social sciences at the secondary level.
-The Social Science with Teacher Licensure degree adds courses in education to the standard social science curriculum.
-Students who complete this program are certified to teach grades 7-12 in the state of Arkansas.
-This licensure easily transfers to most other states.
+The Social Science Major with Licensure is for students who plan to teach civics, history and social science at the secondary level.
+They will take a variety of courses in history, political science, geography, sociology and economics as well as courses within the College of Education.
+Students who complete this program may receive certification to teach grades 7-12 in the state of Arkansas, a license that easily transfers to many other states.

 A strong liberal arts education, which is considered by law schools to be the best preparation, provides a stable foundation for future law school success.
-Harding University offers such preparation through its preprofessional program in law which is directed by the Department of History and Social Science.
+Harding University offers such preparation through its Preprofessional Program in Law which is directed by the Department of History and Political Science.
 Because law schools generally do not require specific undergraduate majors, you can major in any undergraduate field you desire.
 Harding graduates with degrees ranging from business to social sciences have been admitted to law school.
 However, future benefits can be gained by concentrating studies in such areas as Political Science, Public Administration, History, Accounting, Bible, Communications, Criminal Justice, Economics, English, Management, or Social Science.
 Courses for majors in these departments require a higher degree of written work, reading comprehension, critical thinking skills, and group discussion, thus preparing students for the nature of law school courses.

 Students, upon entry into a law school, must have mastered expression, comprehension and fluidity of the English language, and be thoroughly acquainted with American institutions, values and culture.
 The Law School Admissions Test, required by most law schools, stresses creative thinking skills and writing ability.

 Harding's challenging, Christian liberal arts curriculum, along with the extensive number of undergraduate law classes and other unique opportunities that pre-law students enjoy, entwine to provide a solid background to students desiring careers in law.